 If you're still questioning your college choice, even after you've listed your concerns and talked them over, don't despair.
 You may simply need more time to help you reassess your college decision.

 Think about taking a semester off, which doesn't necessarily mean putting your degree plan on hold.
 You can still take online courses during your hiatus to further your progress.

 Remember that each school choice has its advantages and disadvantages when it comes to your career.
 Even if you ultimately decide to transfer to a different school, completing your degree is your primary goal.
 After all, yours is the most important name on the diploma, not the name of the college that granted the degree.

 No matter where you are in your college journey, take advantage of all your available resources.
-Try options like Study.com's College Accelerator to keep you on a steady course while pursuing your degree.
+Check out Study.com's College Accelerator, which can keep you on a steady course while pursuing your degree.